LifeShare University

 TIMELY REFERRAL CRITERIA* FOR ORGAN DONATION

-Immediately report any ventilated patient meeting any of the following clinical triggers:
+Report any patient immediately, within 60 minutes, on a ventilator that meets any of the following clinical triggers:

 • Family initiates conversation about donation